-3-6 NOTICES TO EMPLOYEES
+3-5 NOTICES TO EMPLOYEES

-Every employer shall continuously post a notice to employees in one or more conspicuous places at all of the employer's work sites advising employees that the employer is insured for workers' compensation as required by law, identifying the name of the employer's insurance carrier or stating that the employer is self-insured.
-Such notice shall be on the division form WC 50.
-For non-self-insured employers, the required notice shall be supplied by the insurer.
+- (A) Every employer shall continuously post a notice to employees in one or more conspicuous places on the employer's work site advising employees that the employer is insured for workers' compensation as required by law, identifying the name of the employer's insurance carrier or stating that the employer is self-insured, and containing information about the Colorado workers' compensation system on a form prescribed or approved by the Division and furnished by the carrier or self-insured. - (B) Every employer also shall continuously post a notice to employees in one or more conspicuous places on the employer's work site advising employees that written notice must be given to an employer within 4 working days after an injury as set forth in §8-43-102(1) or (1.5), C.R.S.

-3-7 FINES FOR DEFAULTING EMPLOYER
+3-6 FINES FOR DEFAULTING EMPLOYER

-- (A) Following the Director's determination that an employer has failed to obtain the required insurance or has failed to keep such insurance in force or has allowed the insurance to lapse or has failed to renew such insurance, the Director will impose fines on the defaulting employer and/or will compel the employer to cease and desist its business operations. - (B) For any period beginning three years prior to the date the employer is sent a notice to show compliance and where such employer has not previously been sent a notice to show compliance, the director shall impose a fine of five dollars (\$5.00) per day for each day of the employer's default until the date of issuance of the notice to show compliance.
-If the employer's default continues after the issuance of the notice to show compliance, fines shall be issued in accordance with the following schedule until the employer complies with the requirements of the workers' compensation act regarding insurance or until further order of the director:
+- (A) Following the Director's determination that an employer has failed to obtain the required insurance or has failed to keep such insurance in force or has allowed the insurance to lapse or has failed to renew such insurance, the Director will impose fines on the defaulting employer and/or will compel the employer to cease and desist its business operations. - (B) For the Director's initial finding that an employer is or was in default of its insurance obligations, daily fines up to \$250/day for each day of default will be assessed in accordance with the following schedule of fines until the employer complies with the requirements of the Workers' Compensation Act regarding insurance or until further order of the Director: